 After talking with several sales managers over the years, I noticed a trend in those who stand out as true sales leaders.
 The most extraordinary sales managers constantly strive to keep their sales teams motivated.

 Why?
 Because they recognize that a motivated sales team will be more likely to meet quotas and more likely to become a team of extraordinary sales people.
-For the last few years, I’ve chatted with tons of sales managers who strive to motivate their teams and these are the three things that they expressed were to key to keeping their teams motivated:
+For the last few years, I’ve chatted with tons of sales managers who strive to motivate their teams and these are the three things that they expressed were key to keeping their teams motivated:

 Try to Over Communicate

 A sure-fire way to make a team second guess their stance in an organization is to keep them in the dark.
 Effective, open and honest communication is an extremely important part of business and team management.
 Engaging your team on a regular basis to ensure that they feel connected to the organization and each other is very important.
-In fact, if I could make any suggestion it would be to try and over communicate!
+In fact, if I could make any suggestion it would be to try and over-communicate!

 Build a relationship with your team that is based on appreciation and respect.
 From there, you will be able to be more open with your team as the foundation of your relationship has been laid.
-Your team should feel comfortable to discuss any issues they have with you and know that you will try to help them get through it.
+Your team should feel comfortable discussing any issues they have with you and know that you will try to help them get through it.
 Great sales managers are constantly working to keep the lines of communication open and embrace two-way dialogue instead of a dictator’s monologue.

 Be A Walking & Talking Inspiration

 As a team manager, it’s important that you foster deep relationships with your team.
 Sales is no longer just about building relationships with customers but also building relationships with your team.
-Sales people respond to individual feedback on performance and embrace the idea of monthly one-on-ones to help them evolve.
+Salespeople respond to individual feedback on performance and embrace the idea of monthly one-on-ones to help them evolve.

-A common mistake that sales managers make is they focus on their teams strengths while ignoring their weaknesses.
-The best approach to keeping a sales team motivated is to help them develop their weaknesses and tackle them head on.
+A common mistake that sales managers make is they focus on their teams’ strengths while ignoring their weaknesses.
+The best approach to keeping a sales team motivated is to help them develop their weaknesses and tackle them head-on.
 For example, if a team member is strong at relationship building but struggles at generating leads; help them improve and figure out how they can help their team with relationship development.